BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Changes/README.md

 # Phaselock Tweak

-This **Phaselock Tweak** mod only affects the behaviour of Phaselock against targets that are immune to it.
+This **Phaselock Tweak** only affects the behaviour of Phaselock against targets that are immune to it.
 It does not change anything about the way Phaselock works with regular targets.

 After hitting a non-phaselockable target, Phaselock remains artificially active for the base phaselock duration of 5 seconds (not affected by Suspension).
 During that time, Chain Reaction, Elated, and Wreck are active (if specced into) and give all their bonuses.
 Phaselock cooldown will only start after this phase is finished (even if not specced into Wreck/Elated/Chain Reaction)